 Napa Valley Community College District covers Napa County and a very small part of Sonoma County and serves students from the surrounding counties.
 This semi-rural area is located approximately 50 miles northeast of San Francisco.
 NVC operates on the main campus, located on 161 acres, including a 5-acre working vineyard, just south of downtown Napa, as well as the Upper Valley Campus, 20 miles north of Napa in the town of St. Helena, which opened in fall 1994, bringing educational opportunities closer to home for residents in Calistoga, St. Helena, and surrounding areas, and adding new dimensions to the College curriculum.
 Napa Valley College recently signed a five-year lease agreement with the City of St. Helena to utilize a portion of the campus for its offices.
 Additionally, NVC operates a small campus inside American Canyon High School, which serves high school students as well as the community.

-NVC expects to break ground on an on-campus student campus housing project this fall.
+NVC broke ground on an on-campus student campus housing project, this fall.
 The River Trail Village at Napa Valley College will provide housing for our diverse students, including veterans, single parents, international students, athletes, families and more.
 The housing will provide a quality affordable residential community for students and will support college enrollment, as well as college recruitment and retention goals.
-The River Trail Village is projected to open in fall 2023-spring 2024.
+The River Trail Village is projected to open in fall 2024.

 Additionally, Napa Valley College recently received a $10 million donation from the Wine Spectator Scholarship Foundation, which will support the construction and expansion of NVC’s Viticulture, Wine and Technology (VWT) teaching spaces in 2024.